 - View more information on the Musculoskeletal and Pain Management Programmes website

 - Paper Structure

-- This paper centres around a seven-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
+This paper centres around a 7-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
 Students will have opportunities to practise clinical skills, and the course is concluded with an objective structured clinical examination (OSCE).
 There is also an essay requirement for this paper.